mantl/mantl/docs/getting_started/aws.rst

 Once you're all set up with the provider, customize your modules (for ``control_count``, ``worker_count``, etc), run ``terraform get`` to prepare Terraform to provision your cluster, ``terraform plan`` to see what will be created, and ``terraform apply`` to provision the cluster.

+After ``terraform apply`` has completed without errors, you're ready to continue.
-Afterwards, you can use the instructions in :doc:`getting started <index>` to install Mantl on your new cluster.
+Next, follow the instructions at :doc:`getting started <index>` to install Mantl on your new AWS VM's

+* The below sections are for more information / customization only.
+They are not required *

 Terraform State
 ^^^^^^^^^^^^^^^^^^^^^^

 Terraform stores the `state <https://terraform.io/docs/state/index.html>`_ of your infrastructure in a file called "terraform.tfstate".
 This file can be stored locally or in a `remote <https://terraform.io/docs/state/index.html>`_ location such as S3.
 If you use the ``aws.sample.tf`` that is provided, by default the state of all the modules are stored in local terraform.tfstate file at the root of this project.

 Instead of storing the state for all the modules in one file, you might deploy the modules independently and have different terraform.tfstate for each module (either locally or remote).
 This can help with blue/green deployments, or making sure you don't accidently override more static parts of the infrastructure such as a VPC.

 In the aws.sample.tf we have included examples of how you would reference a remote state file for VPC variables.

 To create ``terraform.tfstate`` locally for the VPC module, you would simply run ``terraform get``, ``terraform plan`` and ``terraform apply`` in the ``terraform/aws/vpc/`` directory.
 Then in your ``aws.tf`` file you would want to comment out:

 .. code-block:: json